 Please contact us if you would like more information about our adult adoption process or interested in adopting a mature dog.

-*Wilma sets a new boxer record for Most Best In Shows, previously held since 1955 by the legendary CH Bang Away of Sirrah Crest.
+*Wilma is the top winning boxer in the history of the breed, setting a new boxer record for Most Best In Shows previously held by the legendary CH Bang Away of Sirrah Crest.

 *ABC Kennel Producing the Most Champion 2019

 *Breeder of 2x Westminster Working Group Winner

 *Breeder of 2020 AKC National Working Dog Winner